unkaktus/grill/README.md

 *Use less NATs as possible* (down to 0), they introduce delays and change packets.

-Currenly `grill` uses around 1.2 Mbit/s at max.
+Currenly `grill` uses around avg.
+400KBit/s and max.
+500Kbit/s of output bandwidth.

 Kernel interference
 -------------------